 The combination of a rainbow of fresh ingredients, simply prepared and lightly seasoned is what benefits us the most.
 We call this “food synergy” and it’s about how to produce a combined effect greater than the sum individual components that we eat every day.

 Ultimately it is the interaction of what we eat that correlates directly to how we feel.

-Gomasio is the principal table condiment in the Macrobiotic way of natural foods diet.
+Gomasio (first spoon) is the principal table condiment in the Macrobiotic way of natural foods diet.
 Use it in lieu of salt to season your food at table, giving hearty delicious taste.
 It has a powerful ant-acid biochemical effect, strengthens digestion and improves energy immediately.
 Together with a simple diet of slow-cooked whole grains and legumes in iron pot, Gomasio will accelerate the de-acidification of the digestive tract and improve the assimilation of the food.